bezurn004/Obsi-Forge-Apedia/Oracles/OCL_Using Oracles.md

 ## Common Symbols
 ### Multiple Results
 Some oracles provide a recommended range of results.
 This is shown as a looping arrow with the suggested number of rolls.
-For example: @1–2.
+For example: #missingArt {1–2}.
 Depending on the situation, you might make multiple rolls at once, or make them over time to “peel the onion” and reveal new aspects.

 All other tables are assumed to default to a single roll, but some oracles include an embedded result that prompts you to make multiple rolls.
 This is typically shown as “Roll twice.”
 If you get this result, roll twice more on the table and combine those results.
 If you get “Roll twice” yet again, ignore it and redo the roll.